emissary-ingress/emissary/reference/configuration.md

 - `LogService`manifests help you configure logging.
 See [Kubernertes Logging Architecture](https://kubernetes.io/docs/concepts/cluster-administration/logging/) for more details.

-- [TCPMapping`](../reference/tcpmappings/) manifests associate TCP mappings with Kubernetes services.
+- [`TCPMapping`](../reference/tcpmappings/) manifests associate TCP mappings with Kubernetes services.

-Additional`kind`s for the Ambassador Edge Stack are:

-- RateLimit
-- Filter
-- FilterPolicy
-- Host
-- Resolvers
+For an exhaustive list, see the [CRDs](reference/core/crds/#supported-crds) page.

-Note that each of these `kind`s are supported as both annotations and as [Custom Resource Definitions (CRDs)](reference/core/crds/#supported-crds).
+Note that each of these `kind`s are supported as both annotations and as CRDs.

 ## Configuration sources